bekirsch/HaploBlocks/README.md

 ### Install prerequisites

-You will need the command-line tool `convert` by ImageMagick to produce simple plots generated after each run of `HaploBlocks`.
-The current version of ImageMagick can be installed via:
+Haploblocks requires the C++ library boost math and you will need the command-line tool `convert` by ImageMagick to produce simple plots generated after each run of `HaploBlocks`.
+The current versions of these applications can be installed via:

 ```
-sudo apt-get install imagemagick
+sudo apt-get install imagemagick libboost-math-dev
 ```

 <!--- More elaborate figures can be produced after running `HaploBlocks` using R. To install R on Ubuntu: